-Nurse Kits
+Nurse Supply Kits

-Nurse kits containing nursing supplies must be purchased.
+Nurse kits containing nursing student supplies must be purchased.
 The kit has supplies the student needs to practice and test skills throughout the program.
 The student use of individual supplies ensures the use of clean equipment.
 Any breach of ethics, such as taking equipment from an agency, will be considered a violation of professional behavior.
 The vendor for the Nurse kit is Pocket Nurse.

-The vendor for the Nurse kit is Pocket Nurse.
-The Nurse kit will not be available for purchase in the College Store.
+The Nurse Supply kit will not be available for purchase in the College Store.
 You must have the Nurse Kit before practicing your skills in the Nursing Lab.
 Students repeating course/skills may need to purchase a customized 2nd kit for replacement supplies.